egovelox/blog/posts/puppet.md

 ```

-Check puppet is not running on the server nore on the agent.
+Check if puppet is not running on the server nore on the agent.

 ```bash
 # on server